-Christina Molenstra, MS, CCC/SLP earned her Bachelor of Arts in Communication Sciences and Disorders (2011) and Master of Science in speech-language pathology (2013) degrees from St. Xavier University.
+Christina earned her Bachelor of Arts in Communication Sciences and Disorders degree in 2011 and Master of Science degree in Speech-Language Pathology in 2013 from St. Xavier University.
 In 2011, she received the outstanding Communication Sciences and Disorders Student Award.
-She has worked in pediatrics in the schools since graduation and has some experience with adults.
-Her training also includes hospital and rehabilitation settings.
-She earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2014.
+Her training included hospital and rehabilitation settings.
+Christina earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2014.
+She has worked in pediatrics in the schools and in early intervention since graduation.
+She also has some experience with adults.
 Christina has worked with children with a variety of diagnoses including autism, expressive and receptive language delays, central auditory processing disorder, articulation, phonological disorders, fluency problems and other developmental and chromosomal disorders.
 She has attended continuing education on feeding/swallowing, articulation, phonation, assistive technology and sensory processing.
 Christina uses a play-based approach to therapy and eagerly awaits helping you and your child!